Public-private research partnerships

 Better identify the cause of acute fever in children

-The European project Personalised risk assessment for improved management of febrile children across Europe aims to address the problem of identifying bacterial infection and thus to reduce antibiotic misuse and AMR by developing better tests to distinguish bacterial from viral infection.
-The Personalised risk assessment for improved management of febrile children across Europe consortium includes 18 world renowned organizations, from 10 different countries, among which bioMérieux is the unique industrial partner.
-The Personalised risk assessment for improved management of febrile children across Europe grant is one of the largest awarded by the European Commission’s Horizon2020 Health program in 2016 (€18 million) and aims, within a five-year period (2016-2021), to bring novel new diagnostics into clinical use and improve management of children presenting with high fever on arrival at a hospital or clinic.
+Personalized risk assessment for improved management of febrile children across Europe aims to address the problem of identifying bacterial infection and thus to reduce antibiotic misuse and AMR by developing better tests to distinguish bacterial from viral infection.
+The Personalized Risk assessment in febrile illness to Optimise Real-life Management across the European Union More consortium includes 18 world renowned organizations, from 10 different countries, among which bioMérieux is the unique industrial partner.
+The Personalized Risk assessment in febrile illness to Optimise Real-life Management across the European Union More grant is one of the largest awarded by the European Commission’s Horizon 2020 Health program in 2016 (€18 million) and aims, within a five-year period (2016-2021), to bring novel new diagnostics into clinical use and improve management of children presenting with high fever on arrival at a hospital or clinic.
+In 2020, following on from the Personalized Risk assessment in febrile illness to Optimise Real-life Management across the European Union More project, the new DIAMONDS project has been awarded 22.5 million for the next five years and a rapid test to diagnose severe illnesses, using personalized gene signatures, is being developed by scientists at Imperial College London.

-The BIOMARKERS TO DIFFERENTIATE BACTERIAL FROM VIRAL INFECTIONS project, which emerged as a result of collaboration between bioMérieux and the Hospices Civils de Lyon (France) aims to better identify the cause of acute fever in children.
+The BIOMARKERS TO DIFFERENTIATE BACTERIAL FROM VIRAL INFECTIONS More project, which emerged as a result of collaboration between bioMérieux and the Hospices Civils de Lyon (France) aims to better identify the cause of acute fever in children.
 The large majority of infants under the age of 3 admitted to a Pediatric Emergency Department with fever of unknown origin (FUO) have a viral infection.
 Only 10 – 25% will have an infection of bacterial origin.
 Overestimation of bacterial infections results in broad-spectrum antibiotic therapy, which can contribute to the emergence of resistant bacteria.
 Research into specific biomarkers of these two types of infection in children will enable the differentiation of severe bacterial infections from viral infections and help to promote the appropriate use of antibiotics.
+At the end of 2019, the inclusion of a large cohort of nearly 1,000 children under 3 years of age hospitalized at HCL and other hospitals in France was finalized.

 Dr Marine Butin’s point of view